AndroidDoctorr/turbo-api/README.md

 # Turbo-API

 Turbo-API is a high-speed, feature-rich Node.js library that makes it a breeze to create custom APIs, perfect for both beginners and experienced developers.
 With Turbo-API, you can rapidly set up robust APIs with built-in validation, logging, and services for multiple data backends.

-THIS LIBRARY IS IN-PROGRESS

-It's almost working, but it still has a few kinks to iron out.
-If you would like to help me get it working, feel free to clone it and take a look, or email me (see below).
+Think .NET for JS but better.

+v1.1 - IT'S ALIVE!
+Pretend this is 1.0 - this is the first fully functional version/MVP.
+So far this has:
+- Firestore/firebase support
+- Model validation
+- Customizable endpoints
+- Customizable permissions
+- Logging and authorization

 To test:
 - Set up a Google firebase app